Why Hire a Graphic Designer?

 There are several reasons for this:

-- Home and office publishing programs didn’t give people the tools they needed to produce professional results, and it soon became clear that the most obvious effect of the desktop publishing revolution was an abundance of ugly documents;
+Home and office publishing programs didn’t give people the tools they needed to produce professional results, and it soon became clear that the most obvious effect of the desktop publishing revolution was an abundance of ugly documents;

-- Professional grade design tools appeared on the market (Aldus Pagemaker, Quark Xpress and eventually Adobe InDesign, the current king of this market) that could create professional work, even if they were not easy to master;
+Professional grade design tools appeared on the market (Aldus Pagemaker, Quark Xpress and eventually Adobe InDesign, the current king of this market) that could create professional work, even if they were not easy to master;

-- Designers took to computer-based design like ducks to water;
+Designers took to computer-based design like ducks to water;

-- The cost saving from computer-controlled print workflows was immense, so the money saved on production costs could go into better design, and
+The cost saving from computer-controlled print workflows was immense, so the money saved on production costs could go into better design, and

-- The World Wide Web came along, opening a whole new field of design work that existed only on the computer.
+The World Wide Web came along, opening a whole new field of design work that existed only on the computer.

-An even more important reason was totally missed by almost everyone, including designers: good graphic design in any medium is a combination of art and craftsmanship that take training to learn and skill to execute.
+An even more important reason was totally missed by almost everyone, including many designers: good graphic design in any medium is a combination of art and craftsmanship that take training to learn and skill to execute.
 Just because you have a bunch of great tools you bought in a fit of inspiration at Home Depot doesn’t mean you now have everything you need to build a house or remodel your back room.
 It isn’t the tools (although amateur tools are often a nightmare to work with) so much as knowing what you’re supposed to do with them that results in a beautiful end product.

 In the case of graphic design, the designer is supposed to create an image, a layout, a combination of form and function that by itself gets the message across to the viewer.
 The copy might be brilliant, but if nobody reads it because the design is poor (the main reason stuff doesn’t get read) then it is pointless.

 So what do you get when you hire a designer?
-You get professional experience and expertise, you get someone who will make you or your company look terrific (in the eyes of your intended audience), and most of all you get your message across to the people you want to reach.
+You get professional experience and expertise, you get someone who will make you or your company look terrific (in the eyes of your intended audience), and most of all you will get your message across to the people you want to reach.

 You’re making an investment.
 Good design gets your message across so you get the maximum return.